 Spelling skill is influenced by IQ (approx. 25% of variance),

-sex (girls are usually superior spellers) and reading (decoding
+sex (girls are usually superior spellers) and decoding ability.

 and should be taught in tandem so that this reversibility